Samchuly

 Samchuly is known to have top Korean celebrities represent the brand as spokespeople such as Son Ji Chang, Seo Taiji, Fin.K.L, and Han Hyo-joo.

-The CEO is Kim Seok Hwan, Grandson of Kim Chul-Ho, Founder of Kia Motors.
+The CEO is Kim Seok Hwan, who is the grandson of Kim Chul-Ho and the founder of Kia Motors.

 History

 1944–1964

 Kim Chul-Ho, founder of Kia Motors, founded Samchuly Bicycle in December 1944.
 As the first company to produce bicycles in Korea, this was in effect, the beginning of the bicycle industry in Korea.
 By January 1945, Samchuly was producing many components of the bicycle, including the chain, hub, crank, pedals, and other parts in its own factory.
-In April 1952, during the Korean war, Samchuly started manufacturing complete bicycles for the first time.
+In April 1952, during the Korean War, Samchuly started manufacturing complete bicycles for the first time.
 This was 85 years after Ernest Michaux started mass-producing bicycles in France.
 Samchuly was the first to manufacture and sell a complete bicycle in Korea.

 1965–1984

 As the Korean economy struggled to grow, Samchuly decided to export bicycles to the United States and shipped their first set of bicycles in 1965.
 President Park Chung-Hee visited Samchuly's factory at Siheung and encouraged Samchuly to help Korea industrialize in the 1970s.
 Exports to the United States grew very rapidly in the 1970s, with annual exports averaging 100,000 bicycles.
 By the 1980s, annual exports averaged 300,000 bicycles.